-Sphere, etc.) but not to a user-defined
+Sphere, etc.) which are based on a level-set function but not to a user-defined

-material function which is disabled by default, (3) objects with sharp corners or edges are associated with field singularities which introduce an unavoidable error intermediate between first- and second-order, and (4) the fields directly on the interface are still at best first-order accurate.
+The fields directly on the interface are still at best first-order accurate.
 The improved accuracy from smoothing is therefore obtained for fields evaluated off of the interface as in the scattered Poynting flux integrated over a surface away from the interface, for nonlocal properties such as resonant frequencies, and for overall integrals of fields and energies to which the interface contributes only of the integration domain.

 - Subpixel Smoothing